AndrewGuard/FlywayDashboard/README.md

 1. Scan a server for jdbc connections
 2. Data presumes a flyway schema history table exists, so currently only works with the migrations model of flyway 3 .
 Bring lead time into ROI
+4. currently only parsing top platforms for the big 4 DBs (MSSQL, Oracle, Postgres, MySQL)